shakfu/start-vm/README.md

 # start-vm: single-step setups for fresh machines

-Generates bash scripts and dockerfiles from yaml `recipe` files to provide sigle-step setups of linux-based virtual or physical machines.
+Generates bash scripts and dockerfiles from yaml `recipe` files to provide sigle-step setups of virtual or physical machines.

 Do **NOT** use on a pre-existing installation as this program may well over-write your files.
 You have been warned!